 As painful as it is sometimes, it is never easy when it comes to letting go of someone that has become such an integral part of your life, regardless of the time spent together.
-Truth be told, for the most part the letting go was never premeditated from either end, but through unexplained circumstances these were the cards that life dealt you.
+Truth be told, for the most part, the letting go was never premeditated from either end, but through unexplained circumstances, these were the cards that life dealt you.

 It is almost similar to death, in that the memory of that person becomes amplified to you, due to the finality of them not existing in your life anymore.
 Such as their smile, their voice, their touch their laughter and the very thought of the precious times shared with them.
-It is in these events and moments that have been transformed from an actual experience to archives now tucked away in the memory banks of our minds that repetitiously without warning invade our thoughts, making the letting go process that much difficult.
+Unfortunately, it is these events and moments that have been transformed from an actual experience to archives now tucked away in the memory banks of our minds that repetitiously without warning invade our thoughts, making the letting go process that much difficult.

-Letting go of the inevitable, speaks to such situations and events, it speaks in a loud voice saying, ABSOLUTELY NOTHING IS FOREVER NO MATTER HOW WONDERFUL, BEAUTIFUL, MAGNIFICENT OR COMFORTING YOU MAY FIND IT TO BE, THE FACTS ARE IT IS LITERALLY BEING LEASED TO YOU!
+Letting go of the inevitable speaks to such situations and events, it speaks in a loud voice saying, ABSOLUTELY NOTHING IS FOREVER NO MATTER HOW WONDERFUL, BEAUTIFUL, MAGNIFICENT OR COMFORTING YOU MAY FIND IT TO BE, THE FACTS ARE IT IS LITERALLY BEING LEASED TO YOU!

-I am sure we all wish we had a magic wand to some how zap the unwelcome things out of our lives.
-Nevertheless reality stands as a guard peeking at his watch making sure no one and I mean absolutely no one goes into overtime as it relates to their assigned times in their being together.
+I am sure we all wish we had a magic wand to somehow zap the unwelcome things out of our lives.
+Nevertheless, reality stands as a guard peeking at his watch making sure no one and I mean absolutely no one goes into overtime as it relates to their assigned times in their being together.

 Letting go of the inevitable, also means that you can not have the pleasure of the one that changed the course of your world anymore, it requires you to pretend as if what you created together was fictitious and at best an extended dream.
 For those that will experience the letting go process by means other than death.
 Have to painfully watch from a distance while others fulfill and enjoy what they thought would have been forever for them.

 King Solomon in his proverbs said, “What has been will be again, what has been done will be done again; there is nothing new under the sun” Ecclesiastes 1:9 suggesting everything including relationships has its assigned time to exist, from being tangible to becoming intangible.
-Solomon compounds his point by saying, “To everything there is a season and a time to every purpose under the heaven” Ecclesiastes 3:1.
+Solomon compounds his point by saying, “To everything, there is a season and a time to every purpose under the heaven” Ecclesiastes 3:1.
 Again he’s placing emphasis on time and purpose rather than the fantasy of forever.
-Job who was stripped of everything that he valued, cherished and adored also knew that one day the reality of losing it all would manifest itself, when he said “For the thing I greatly feared has come upon me, and that which I was afraid of is come unto me” Job 3:25.
-Clearly, Solomon and Job had an insight or should we say accepted the reality of life and that is nothing is forever and all things are changing even as we are presently intertwined with it.
+Job who was stripped of everything that he valued, cherished and adored also knew that one day the reality of losing it all would manifest itself when he said “For the thing, I greatly feared has come upon me, and that which I was afraid of is come unto me” Job 3:25.
+Clearly, Solomon and Job had an insight or should we say accepted the reality of life and that is nothing is forever, and all things are changing even as we are presently intertwined with it.

-I believe the agony and torment of letting go intensifies the thought that you now have to return to your former life without that person who became responsible for pulling you away from it all, facing the uncertainty of being alone, when you were well adjusted prior to their entrance into your life.
+I believe the agony and torment of letting go intensify the thought that you now have to return to your former life without that person who became responsible for pulling you away from it all, facing the uncertainty of being alone, when you were well adjusted before their entrance into your life.
 Everyone’s question in this scenario is “What do I do now?
 Not to mention the thought of, “Should I risk doing this all over again?”
 Solomon again speaks to this reality when he said, “A wise man sees the evil (The reality of things) beyond where he’s at presently and prepares himself, however the foolish walk into it (his unrealistic world of forever) and is punished Proverbs 22:3, or issued with the notice that reads, “The inevitable of letting go”

 Guess what?
 After intense pondering, I believe I finally got it, yes!
 That’s right I got it.
 No one ever promised us that love was forever or the one we share or shared our love with was forever.
 This was our making, and understanding we were the ones that told each other “I will love you forever, I will be with you forever, and nothing will ever separate us.
 Everyday building on a fantasy that both parties knew would crumble eventually.

 Heavenly father thank you once again for your word and wisdom, also for the clarity that your word has brought to these perplexing areas of our lives.
 It is my prayer for all readers of this article that they would realize and understand that the only thing that has forever attached to it in this world is the things that we do for you.
-I also pray that you give us the wisdom to focus more on the time and purpose than the thing or person, so that your divine plan can run its course in our lives.
+I also pray that you give us the wisdom to focus more on the time and purpose than the thing or person so that your divine plan can run its course in our lives.
 I ask these things in Jesus name.
 Amen!